One Skillet Chicken with Lemon Garlic Cream Sauce

 Say hello to your new favorite one skillet chicken dinner that’s topped with a lemon garlic butter cream sauce!
 I used thin chicken breasts, but this recipe would be delicious with boneless chicken thighs too!

-You guys, I’ve gone completely head over heels for today’s meal (I didn’t mean for that to rhyme.
+You guys, I’ve gone completely head over heels for today’s meal.

 Should I just stop here?
 Are you on your way to the kitchen, cuz ya should be!